-4. Test #2 TEAM TEST
+4. TEST #2 TEAM TEST

 This will be a intensive and comprehensive team test taken by each group.
 It will include short answer, multiple choice, fill in the blanks, true/false, and essay questions.
-Your journal is required for some of the essay questions, but you will not be permitted to bring any notes or the text into the exam room.
-Journals will be submitted before the test and placed in the test package.
+Your packet of "Class Write-ups" is required for some of the essay questions, but you will not be permitted to bring any notes or the text into the exam room.
+These will be submitted before the test and placed in the test package the week before your test, so make sure you have copies of any that you might need for study purposes.
 One final answer paper will be turned in per group but the assignment of test marks will have an individual contribution component, at the instructor's discretion, to prevent "free-riding".
 Make sure you and everyone else does their share!
 If good group work is performed, you will do better on the team test than you did on your midterm.